Adidas pushes online sales and sustainability in five-year plan

 Adidas is targeting online sales of up to 9 billion euros ($10.7 billion) a year by 2025 with an operating profit margin of 12-14%, up from the 11.3% achieved in 2019 before the coronavirus crisis knocked sales and profitability.

-The company has reopened 95% of its stores after coronavirus lockdowns, it said earlier on Wednesday as it forecast a 2021 sales growth rate in the mid-to-high teens, rising to as much as 30% in greater China, the rest of Asia and Latin America.
+The company has reopened 95% of its stores after coronavirus lockdowns, it said on Wednesday, as it forecast a 2021 sales growth rate in the mid-to-high teens, rising to as much as 30% in greater China, the rest of Asia and Latin America.

-Adidas shares made early gains on better than expected fourth-quarter results but strengthened further after the strategic plan was published to trade 6% up by 1108 GMT, making them the biggest climber on the German blue-chip index.
+Adidas shares were up 3.2% by 1250 GMT, the biggest gain on the German blue-chip index.

-While the sporting goods industry has suffered from store closures during the COVID-19 pandemic, it has managed to compensate by selling more online as growing numbers have taken up running and yoga during lockdowns.
+While the sporting goods industry has suffered from store closures during the COVID-19 pandemic, it has managed to sell more online as more people have taken up running, hiking and yoga during lockdowns.

 Nike, the world’s biggest sportswear brand, has said people have logged on to its workout and store apps en masse, driving significantly higher online sales over the past year.

-Adidas expects a hit of about 250 million euros to operating profit from costs to make its struggling Reebok brand a standalone company, with a third of that in 2022 but none in 2023, before a planned sale or spin-off of the business.
+Adidas expects a hit of about 250 million euros to operating profit from costs to make its struggling Reebok brand a standalone company as it prepares to sell or spin-off the business, with a third of that in 2022 but none in 2023.

 ($1 = 0.8408 euros)